 If you are facing financial hardship, please speak to our Student Money and Rights Adviser.
-They can offer advice on support that may be available to you as a student of Buxton and Leek College.
+They can advise you on the financial support that may be available as a student at Buxton and Leek College.
 This support may be limited to students studying certain subjects, living in certain areas, or of a specific age group.
 If you qualify in some way, you may be eligible for:

 - A bursary – which you wouldn’t have to pay back

 - A loan – which you would have to pay back

 - A charitable trust to purchase goods on your behalf

 Bursary Funding Overview

 During your time at Buxton and Leek College, there may be things you have to pay for to fully engage with your course, this includes things like; travel to and from college, food and drinks if you’re on campus, and any additional costs for uniform, kit or equipment.

 You may need to plan ahead and budget for these, or depending on your circumstances, you may be eligible for financial support from one of the Bursaries we have available.

 To help make it simple, we use a universal name for all our Bursaries which is ‘The Financial Support Fund’.

 The information on this webpage is tailored for learners who enrolled on a programme with us in September 2021 / January 2022.